 Without completely resurrecting the argument—if you’re married raising kids and complaining about sex once a week, I still think you’ve got it pretty good—suffice it to say C. wasn’t happy.
 Our marriage was young and sex 52 times a year, give or take, wasn’t what she had in mind.
 There was discussion about men feeling like sex machines and never being able to complain about it, and plenty of “do I still turn you on?” talk.
 Finally, on a long winter walk scarfing down falafels in the Marais, she laid it out.
 To liven up my libido a little and help our sex life in the long run, C. offered me that coveted, mythical, Monopoly-like free pass.
 If I wanted, I could find one woman to have sex with one time, and she didn’t want to know about it.

 So I had a No-Prize.
 Did I use it?
 If I say the answer’s personal, it’ll just be assumed that I did.
-Telling C. about this week’s column, she swears she doesn’t even remember our conversation.
-Trust: it’s not a conversation any man would forget.
+I didn't.

 Americans joke about French marriages being more permissive, but it’s impossible to know whether unfaithfulness and marriages with “understandings” are any more pervasive in Paris than New York City.
 I hang out with famous folks for a living; if Monica Bellucci insisted on riding me slowly after a late-night interview then maybe my wife would forgive me and maybe she wouldn’t.
 But it’d be the opportune time to invoke a No-Prize!
 In truth, the thought of my Get Out of Fidelity Free card only excited me for about an afternoon, after which point C. and I continued surfing the currents of married sex life like everybody else new to the game.